azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-unguided-Intelligent-analytics.md

 _Tasks to complete_:

-1. Provision a resource model based Storage Account of type Standard LRS in the same Location and Resource Group as your other services.
+1. Provision a resource model based Storage Account of type Standard LRS in the same Location and Resource Group as your other services

 _Exit criteria_:

-- You can view your Storage Account in the Portal.
+- You can view your Storage Account in the Portal

 ### Task 12: Provision Cognitive Services

-To provision access to the Text Analytics API (which provides sentiment analysis features), you will need to provision a Cognitive Services account.
+To provision access to the Text Analytics API (which provides sentiment analysis features), you will need to provision a Cognitive Services account

 _Tasks to complete_:

 1. Provision a Text Analytics API in the same Location and Resource Group as your other services.
-Take note of the value of KEY 1.
+Take note of the value of KEY 1

 2. Provision a Bing Speech API in the same Location and Resource Group as your other services.
-Take note of the value of KEY 1.
+Take note of the value of KEY 1

 3. Provision a API Type Language Understanding Intelligent Service (LUIS) in the same Location and Resource Group as your other services.
 Take note of the value of KEY 1.

 _Exit criteria_:

-- You can view your Cognitive Services in the Portal, you should have one for Text Analytics API, another for Bing Speech API, and a third for LUIS.
+- You can view your Cognitive Services in the Portal, you should have one for Text Analytics API, another for Bing Speech API, and a third for LUIS

 ## Exercise 2: Implement message forwarding